airbytehq/airbyte/docs/integrations/sources/salesforce.inapp.md

 5. To authenticate:

 <!-- env:cloud -->
 **For Airbyte Cloud**: Click **Authenticate your account** to authorize your Salesforce account.
 Airbyte will authenticate the Salesforce account you are already logged in to.
-Make sure you are logged into the right account.
+Please make sure you are logged into the right account.
 <!-- /env:cloud -->
 <!-- env:oss -->
 **For Airbyte Open Source**: Enter your Client ID, Client Secret, and Refresh Token.